DAGWorks-Inc/hamilton/docs/concepts/driver.rst

 Another approach is to define the dataflow in a module (e.g., ``my_dataflow.py``) and reload the Driver in a Jupyter notebook.
 This allows for a more interactive experience when you want to inspect the results of functions as you're developing.

 By default, Python only imports a module once and subsequent ``import`` statements don't reload the module.
-We use reload our imported module with ``importlib.reload(my_dataflow)`` and rebuild the Driver as we make changes to our dataflow.
+We reload our imported module with ``importlib.reload(my_dataflow)`` and rebuild the Driver as we make changes to our dataflow.

 .. code-block:: python